solidfire/solidfire-cli/README.md

 Description:

-CreateGroupSnapshot is used to create a point-in-time copy of a group of volumes.The snapshot created can then be used later as a backup or rollback to ensure the data on the group of volumes is consistent for the point in time in which the snapshot was created.Note: Creating a group snapshot is allowed if cluster fullness is at stage 2 or 3.Snapshots are not created when cluster fullness is at stage 4 or 5.
+CreateGroupSnapshot is used to create a point-in-time copy of a group of volumes.
+The snapshot created can then be used later as a backup or rollback to ensure the data on the group of volumes is consistent for the point in time in which the snapshot was created.
+Note: Creating a group snapshot is allowed if cluster fullness is at stage 2 or 3.
+Snapshots are not created when cluster fullness is at stage 4 or 5.

 Options: